hyper-nft-dev/hpyernft-repo-hub/docs/technical/architecture.md

 - Initiated from the frontend; the backend API handles the authentication and request processing
 - Responsive UI updates based on real-time data

-### 2. **Data Collection**
-- Distributed microservices collect data from Solana blockchain nodes
-- Enriched with additional data from third-party APIs

-### 3. **Real-Time Processing**
+### 2. **AI Processing**
-- Event-driven architecture utilizes message queues for processing
-- Real-time analytics and AI models provide insights and alerts
+- AI models process user prompts and style parameters
+- Generate unique artwork using latent diffusion
+- Apply style transfer and quality enhancement

+### 3. **Storage and Upload**
+- Upload generated images to Arweave for permanent storage
+- Create and store metadata following Metaplex standards
+- Generate IPFS hashes for decentralized access

-### 4. **Data Storage**
+### 4. **Minting Execution**
-- Uses a combination of SQL and NoSQL databases for optimal storage and retrieval
-- Caches frequently accessed data for improved performance
+- Execute Solana transactions to mint NFTs
+- Verify collection membership and royalty configuration
+- Return transaction signatures and mint addresses

 ### 5. **Security**
 - Implements industry-standard encryption for data in transit and at rest